MD, MSc, MBA

-Area of interest
+Area of Interest

 Reeder-Hayes is a health services researcher with a focus on breast cancer treatment and survival disparities and real-world effectiveness of cancer treatments.
 Her areas of expertise include analyses of large linked data resources including insurance claims, electronic health record data, cancer registry and vital statistics data.
 She has also worked extensively with qualitative and survey studies of cancer patients and with behavioral interventions in cancer patient populations.

 Awards and Honors

-- 1999-2000 James & Orleans Strange Fellowship, Auburn University School of Business
+- James & Orleans Strange Fellowship, Auburn University School of Business, 1999-2000

-- 1994-1998 Dean’s Select Scholarship, Vanderbilt University
+- Dean’s Select Scholarship, Vanderbilt University, 1994-1998